frackham/cv/base cv.md

 Employment
 Peninsula Business Services (09/2017 – 03/2019) Junior Developer (Finance / Full Stack - C#, Angular, SQL Server).
-•	UI amendments on admin tool.
-•	UI amendments on admin tool.
+•	Responsible for UI, API and DB updates to principle business tools (internal) for delivering insurance policies.
+•	###Fleshed out admin project fot managing cross-system settings.
-•	UI amendments on admin tool.
+•	###$UI amendments on admin tool.

 Peninsula Business Services (09/2017 – 03/2019) Junior Developer (Salesforce / SQL).
-Placed with Salesforce team to lead on data migration project of an acquisition
+Placed with Salesforce team to lead on data migration project of an acquisition (SAP to Salesforce via SQL)
-•	Designed(?) and actioned migration plan.
+•	###Designed(?) and actioned migration plan.
-•	UI amendments on admin tool.
+•	Migration of ~7 million records from an undocumented SAP system to an in-use, shared Salesforce org with a significantly different object and domain model (e.g. multiple account-level objects transformed into single object).

 Peninsula Business Services (09/2017 – 03/2019) Graduate Developer.
-*Career change.* Rotation around 5 software development teams; Business Systems, Quality Assurance, Business Analysis, SharePoint and Salesforce.
+##$*Career change.* Rotation around 5 software development teams; Business Systems, Quality Assurance, Business Analysis, SharePoint and Salesforce.

-•	c# test coverage and e2e automation with protractor.
+•	##c# test coverage and e2e automation with protractor.
 GDPR and logging tools.
 TFS reporting / API work.
 •	UI amendments on admin tool.
+•	UI amendments
+•	###Offers to work with any team at the end of the programme.

 The Barlow RC High School (09/2016 – 09/2017) Data and Assessment Manager Manage school data systems for staff and student data.
 Support wider staff body with data literacy and training.